politrons/PaymentAPI/README.md

 To make transformation of models between layer doing DDD we use Orika.

-Finally as Connector and Database I choose Cassandra since it's a good choice for Event sourcing.
+Finally as Connector and Database we choose Cassandra since it's a good choice for Event sourcing.

 * **Application**: Quarkus, JAX-RS, Vavr, Mockito